Physics-50/Module-1/docs/week4.md

 + a caption

 #### Your figure will be evaluated on (in order of decreasing weight):
-1. accuracy: does the figure accurately characterize your experiment?
+1. accuracy: Does the figure accurately characterize your experiment?
 Are the data, uncertainties, scale bars, conclusion etc. correctly determined from what you measured?
 Are the units of any values correct?

 2. experimental procedure: Do the results show evidence of careful and thoughtful experimentation?